brian-chilin/fetcherr/README.md

 ### Getting started
 You can clone this GitHub repo and run "cargo build --release"

-Proceed by following the rest config section below.
+Proceed by following the config section below.
 I'd also recommend making a systemd unit for fetcherr to make it start automatically.

 ### Configuration